 A quick product-focused market research survey in your go-to-market materials, potentially in an email to beta testers or early adopters, can provide you with opportunities to pivot and improve before your product hits the market fully.

-A study from Sprout Social has revealed that 64% of consumers want brands to connect with them, while 70% of consumers feel more connected to brands with CEOs who are active on social.
+A study from Sprout Social has revealed that 64% of consumers want brands to connect with them, while 70% feel more connected to brands with CEOs who are active on social.
+Understanding that connection, and how to strengthen it, starts with the right brand perception survey questions.

 Understanding first what connection your audience feels to your brand, and second, how you can build a stronger connection, starts with the right brand perception survey questions.

-Although any business could use them, depending on the situation, B2B businesses are most likely to benefit from including firmographic questions in market research surveys.
+Although any business can use them, B2B businesses are most likely to benefit from including firmographic questions in market research surveys.
+These questions ask respondents for details about their organizations – team size, company size, industry, market, and revenue – to help you understand your target market at a business level.

-Use these questions to better understand your users and customers, so you can provide them with a better, more compelling service.
+Use these questions to better understand your current customers and how they engage with your existing products so you can provide them with a more compelling service.

-Use these questions to understand how to attract more customers and create a product that appeals to them.
+Use these questions to understand how to attract more customers, create a product that appeals to your target market, run marketing campaigns, and stay on top of emerging trends when it comes to customer needs.

-Use these questions to perfect your go-to-market strategy when launching your new product.
-With 95% of new products failing at launch, according to Harvard Business School professor Clayton Christensen, it's vital you do your research before committing to a release.
+Use these questions to sharpen your go-to-market strategy when conducting research for a new product.
+With 95% of new products failing at launch, according to Harvard Business School professor Clayton Christensen, you must do your research before committing to a release.

-As well as the market research question examples in this guide, it's important for us to provide you with some tips so you can create your own.
+As well as the market research question examples in this guide, here are some tips to help you write your own, so every question you ask is earning its place in the survey.

-Write questions in language your target audience easily understands.
+The right market research questions are written in language that your target audience easily understands.
 Avoid industry jargon, technical terms, or complex vocabulary that might confuse respondents.

 For example, instead of asking "How do you perceive our value proposition?", ask "What benefits do you get from our product?"